 We can also direct the Bluespec Workstation to generate Verilog code, which can then be used by a whole slew of tools to build the hardware as an ASIC or programed into an FPGA.
 Under the Project menu select Options.
 In the window that popped up go to the Compile tab and select the compile to Verilog option.
-If you compile the project now, it will create the file empty/.bsc/mkTestDriver.v.
+If you compile the project now, it will create the file fir/bscdir/mkTestDriver.v.
+Remember to change this back to bluesim when you go to simulate the design.